Translated using DeepL

 • Insufficient justification of financial costs.
 The main item in the project costs is usually the stipends for the members of the project team.
 It should be clearly stated how the individual team members will be involved in the project and what the expected volume of their work is.
 The members of the selection committee must assess whether the funding requested is proportionate to the expected benefits of the project.
 Funding for travel may only be requested in very exceptional and well justified cases (in particular, student projects are not intended to fund student participation in scientific conferences; other sources should be used for this purpose).

 • Formal errors.
 The project proposal must be submitted on the appropriate form and contain all the required information.
 A strict distinction must be made between the description of the current situation and the description of the objectives of the project (e.g. if the project is to create a new plugin for an existing program, it is not sufficient to state that the existing program is distributed under a free license.
 What is important is the license under which the newly created plugin will be distributed).
-The committee members cannot "infer" missing data from the context; the only basis for their decision is the explicitly stated facts.
+The members of the committee cannot "infer" missing data from the context; the only basis for their decision is the explicitly stated facts.

 Projects approved for funding